bmmoskow/JavaTest/README.md

 ## Upcoming features

-* more comments and Javadocs
+* extend comments and Javadocs
 * a more seemless handling of data-driven tests
 * integration with AWS
 * integration with Jenkins